Deepwater Horizon explosion: Investigation into explosion

+Deepwater Horizon Blowout (2014) Official USCSB investigatory information film reel.

 In June, the House Committee on Energy and Commerce said BP should have tested cement at the well, which would have cost them $128,000 and taken no more than 12 hours.

 On September 8, 2010, BP released a 193-page report on its web site.
 The report says BP employees and those at Transocean incorrectly interpreted a pressure test, and both companies neglected signs such as a riser pipe losing fluid.
 It also says that while BP did not listen to recommendations by Halliburton for more centralizers (devices to keep the casing from contacting the bore hole), the lack of centralizers probably did not affect the cement.
 BP also said the crew should have redirected the flow of flammable gases.
 The blowout preventer, removed on September 4, had not reached a NASA facility in time for it to be part of the report.
 Transocean, responding to the report, blamed "BP's fatally flawed well design".

 On November 8, 2010, the inquiry by the Oil Spill Commission revealed its findings that BP had not sacrificed safety in attempts to make money, but that some decisions had increased risks on the rig.
 However, the panel said a day later that there had been "a rush to completion" on the well, criticizing poor management decisions.
 "There was not a culture of safety on that rig", co-chair Bill Reilly said.
 One of the decisions that met with tough questions was that BP refuted the findings of advanced modelling software that had ascertained over three times as many centralizers were needed on the rig.
 It also decided not to rerun the software when it stuck with only six centralizers, and ignored or misread warnings from other key tests, the panel revealed.

 A slide briefly appeared on the Oil Spill Commission's website and republished by The New York Times enumerating eight "risky" and "unnecessary" steps that BP was deemed to have taken.

 The report published by BP listed eight failures which led to the disaster: